Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Network Model

 Transmissions in wireless networks are subject to multi-user interference.
 Our model for a successful wireless transmission in this environment follows the {\em Protocol Model} given in~\cite{elgamal}.
 Suppose node $i$ transmits a packet at time $t$.
 Then, a node $j$ can receive this packet successfully if and only if for any other node $k$ transmitting simultaneously, {$|U_k -U_j | \geq (1 + \Delta)|U_i - U_j|$}, where $U_i$ is the location of node $i$, $|\cdot|$ denotes Euclidean distance, and $\Delta$ is a positive constant.
 During a successful transmission, the transmitter sends at a rate of $W$ bits per second, which is a constant independent of $n$.
 Another model for transmission is the Physical Model~\cite{gupta}.
 Since these two models are essentially equivalent (assuming a path loss exponent of greater than 1 and equal node transmission powers in the Physical Model)~\cite{gupta}, we focus on the Protocol Model in this paper.

 To simplify our analysis, we adopt the {\em fluid model} for packet transmission considered in~\cite{elgamal}.
-In the fluid model, we allow the size of the content unit, and therefore the sizes of the Interest Packets and Data Packets, to be arbitrarily small.
+In the fluid model, we allow the size of the content unit, and therefore the sizes of the Interest Packets and Data Packets, to be arbitrarily small, depending on the number of nodes in the network.
 Thus, the time required for transmitting an Interest Packet or Data Packet is much smaller than a time slot.
 Nevertheless, a packet received by a node in a given time slot cannot be transmitted by the node until the next time slot.
 Thus, all packets waiting for transmission at a given node will be transmitted by the node in one time slot.
 The fluid model makes unnecessary detailed analysis of the scheduling of individual packets.
+As explained below, we will specifically assume that the packet size scales in proportion to the per-node throughput of the achievable scheme.